benwalks/Lets-Build-Instagram-Free-Book/Chapter One/Chapter One.md

 *But it still doesn’t look like the Instagram feed…*

 Let’s change that now.
 First let’s add our own classes to the html on our index view.
 This section won’t be hidden because it’s kind of hard to implement this yourself.
 If you want the challenge or have the CSS / HTML ability to do so, please do so now.
-Simply steal Instagrams styling cues and plop them in your application.css and index.html.haml / .erb files!
+Simply steal Instagram's styling cues and plop them in your application.css and index.html.haml / .erb files!

 My implementation looks like this in my index view:
 ```language-ruby